 As properties become increasingly energy conscious and airtight, we have looked for ways to save energy in our homes through insulation, draft proofing, double glazing and blocking off chimneys, all which has increased the humidity within indoor air:

-In addition to improving the health of the homeowners who live in affected dwellings, the rewards for successfully solving condensation problems, or preventing these recurring problems are enormous - not only in maintenance costs but also in the freeing up of housing maintenance personnel who annually return to the same dwelling to deal with the same recurring problems.
+In addition to improving the health of those who live in affected properties, the rewards for successfully solving condensation problems, or preventing these recurring problems are enormous - not only in maintenance costs but also in the freeing up of housing maintenance personnel who annually return to the same dwelling to deal with the same recurring problems.

-The best solution for condensation is proper ventilation, in order to vent condensation your home needs to have an adequate air flow and kept at a good temperature.
+The best solution for condensation is to prevent condensation and the best prevention is proper ventilation, in order to vent condensation your home needs to have an adequate air flow and kept at a good temperature.
 When a room gets to a certain temperature, humidity gathers creating moisture in the air.
 If this excess moisture is not ventilated it will cause condensation.

 EnviroVent has a ventilation system for every kind of home, whether it be the smallest apartment, bungalow, house or a major building project.
 With a wide range of energy efficient and innovative ventilation systems, you can be assured that your indoor air quality will be dramatically improved, whilst having a positive effect on your health and your home.
 Our condensation control vents, are designed to minimise if not eliminate condensation.

 If you find yourself forever continuing to browse for an effective extractor fan, then stop - and invest in an actual solution.
 ATMOS® gently ventilates the home from a central position on a landing from within your loft.
 It is a sophisticated whole home ventilation and condensation control unit which transforms a stagnant and stale atmosphere into a fresh, healthy and condensation-free environment.